 Effective gender-responsive budgeting requires robust capacities and collaboration across the finance, planning, gender and sector ministries.
 The engagement of groups outside of government including parliamentarians, civil society organizations and academia is necessary to strengthen demand for gender-responsive budgeting.
 Through the UN Women/ IMF collaboration, government partners and non-governmental stakeholders come together to examine what works in designing and implementing gender-responsive budgeting, assess challenges in the course of this work, and identify best practices for replication in a spectrum of countries.

-Countries/Regions: Ghana, Malawi, Mozambique, Niger, Nigeria, Rwanda, Sierra Leone, the United Republic of Tanzania, Uganda, Zambia
+Countries/ territories involved: Ghana, Malawi, Mozambique, Niger, Nigeria, Rwanda, Sierra Leone, the United Republic of Tanzania, Uganda, Zambia

 Supported by: UN Women and IMF